castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `function` (String) The function used to calculate the resource recommendation.
 Supported values: `QUANTILE`, `MAX`
 - `look_back_period_seconds` (Number) The look back period in seconds for the recommendation.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation

+<a id="nestedblock--downscaling"></a>
+### Nested Schema for `downscaling`

+Optional:

+- `apply_type` (String) Defines the apply type to be used when downscaling.
+	- IMMEDIATE - pods are restarted immediately when new recommendation is generated.
+	- DEFERRED - pods are not restarted and recommendation values are applied during natural restarts only (new deployment, etc.)

 <a id="nestedblock--startup"></a>